Gloria0702/Voice_chatbox_with_Whisher_ChatGPT/README.md

 # Voice_chatbox_with_Whisher_ChatGPT
-Voice command for career advisor with ChatGPT and Whisper
+Voice chatbox as career advisor with ChatGPT and Whisper

 ------------------------------------------------------------------------------------
 instructions: